Sumukha1496/maskdata/README.md

   // Default value is 16
   maxMaskedCharacters: 16,

+  // To fix the length of output irrespective of the length of the input.
+  // Default value is undefined.
+If this value is set, then maxMaskedCharacters will not be considered and the output length will always be equal to fixedOutputLength characters.
+  fixedOutputLength: undefined,

   // To show(not mask) first 'n' characters in the password/secret key.
   // Default value is 0.
   unmaskedStartCharacters: 0,